 You need value for money

-And of course, there’s the price.
+Another important consideration is the price.
 Having unlimited data on a high-speed connection is meaningless if it means you can’t afford groceries anymore – and internet shopping isn’t so fun when you can’t afford to order anything.

 The Top Five Broadband Deals For Everyday Downloads